seal331/hidens-website/README.md

 # HIDEN's personal website
-This the source code to my personal website, which you can find at https://hiden.pw.
+This is the source code to my personal website, which you can find at https://hiden.pw.
+Because why not.

 See [RUNNING.md](/RUNNING.md) for details on running the server.